Quick-strike Wildcats thrash rival Trojans, 61-0

 The teams met for the fifth time in six years and the 59th year in the 65-year history of the rivalry, which dates back to 1956.
 The Wildcats now hold a 37-21-1 advantage in the series, which was played for the fifth time in 10 seasons.

+The 61 point-outburst was the most Greater Latrobe scored against Derry Area in the history of the series.
+The previous high was 49 points in 1968, and the Wildcats hit 45 points in 2002.

-Derry Area won three straight games against Greater Latrobe from 2016-18 for the first time since the mid 1980s, but Marucco stopped the streak and picked up his first victory against the Trojans in 2019.
+Derry Area won three straight games against Greater Latrobe from 2016-18 for the first time since the mid-1980s.
+The Trojans put up 45 points against the Wildcats in 2018, the most Derry Area ever scored against Greater Latrobe.
+But Marucco stopped the streak and picked up his first victory against the Trojans in 2019.
 In that game, Greater Latrobe edged out Derry Area during a 20-14 overtime slugfest.

 His second win against the Trojans on Friday wasn’t close.